FrancescoSaverioZuppichini/Bachelor-Project/source/README.md

 }
 ```

-##Tacita
+##Map Provider
-The Tacita Micro Service deals with the core logic of this projects.
+The Map Provider Micro Service deals with the core logic of this projects.
 It links `Beacons`, `Display` and `Application`.
 It also stores all the current users using their email.
 ##Transport
 The Transport Micro Service deals with the [Opendata API](https://transport.opendata.ch/).
 Due to the three calls per seconds limit, I had to cache them and clone all the logic behind them.
 A timer is scheduled to fetch as many informations as possibile every day at 5 A.M.
 ##Classes